 Total Quality Management or TQM is a business strategy which focuses on having a high quality in operations, finished goods & customer delivery through planned and holistic approach which prioritizes the customer expectations through continuous improvement.
 TQM is aimed towards customer organization and the way organizations do business.
 It defines newer ideas to enhance quality and customer related processes.

 Total Quality Management (TQM) was coined to describe Japanese-style management approaches to quality improvement.
 Since then, total quality management has taken on many meanings in operations management & supply chain.

-Definition: Total Quality Management
+Importance of Total Quality Management

-1) Committed and involved management in directing and participating employees in quality improvement.
-If the senior management is not involved TQM will fail.
-The management should start these processes and be trained in these concepts .The quality council should be formed comprising of the CEO and senior management to decide on the core values to help decide the culture of the organization.
-Core values should be based on employee motivation, continuous improvement and fast response.
+Strategy to improve overall business processes is critical for high quality goods & services.
+If the senior management is not involved, TQM will fail.
+The management should strategize the processes for all functions.
+A quality council should be formed comprising of the CEO and senior management to decide on the core values to help decide the culture of the organization.

-2) Focus on customers :The expected qualities of a supplier are high quality, high flexibility, high service level, short lead times, low variability in meeting targets and low cost.
-The customer expects improvement on all these and shouldn’t be tradeoff.
+A customer expects a company should deliver high quality, high flexibility, high service level, short lead times, low variability in meeting targets and low cost.
+The customer expects improvement on all these parameters, and hence are critical under total quality management.

 a) Quantity improvement- Increasing the number of units produced during a period of time.

 b) Cost- The resources needed to produce given output.

 c) Time/Delivery – Ability to deliver the product or service within the mentioned time.